-Founded by Tibetan Buddhist master Chögyam Trungpa Rinpoche, who escaped Tibet and climbed over the Himalayas into India as a young man.
+Naropa was founded by Tibetan Buddhist master Chögyam Trungpa Rinpoche, who escaped Tibet and climbed over the Himalayas into India as a young man.
 In 1970, at just 30, he began presenting teachings in the US and founded the Naropa Institute (now Naropa University) in 1974.
-It offers a contemplative education in psychology, environmental studies, music, performing arts and more.
+It offers a contemplative education in psychology, environmental studies, music and more.
 The university periodically hosts public talks and events.

-Naropa is also home to the Jack Kerouac School of Disembodied Poetics, co-founded by his fellow Beat Allen Ginsberg, and poet Anne Waldman.
+Naropa is also home to the Jack Kerouac School of Disembodied Poetics, co-founded by fellow beatnik Allen Ginsberg and poet Anne Waldman.